Bob06123/Getting_and_Cleaning_Data_Coursera/README.md

 In the file Codebook.md data and variables are described as well as any tranformation/work that was needed to deliver the tidy file.

-The R-codecan be improted and run and will deliver the mentioned file in the working directory.
+The R-code can be imported (e.g. in Rstudio) and run and will deliver the mentioned file in the working directory.